 - That one towel that you stole from the hotel

-Step 1) Surgery
+Step 1 / The Surgery

-Wipe off the dirt that’s on the outside of your bearings with the towel.
-If you have a rubber bearing shield, take a razor and wedge it between the shield and the inner race ring.
+Wipe off the dirt that’s on the outside of your bearings with the towel or paper towel.
+If you have a rubber bearing shield, take a razor and slip it between the shield and the inner race ring.
 Pry up to pop off the shield.
-Be careful not to damage your bearing shield.
+Be careful not to damage your bearing shield or slice your hand.